sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/212_Creating_Schemas_and_Models.md

-## Creating the Product Schema
+## 212. Creating Schemas and Models
-Created Sunday 7 May 2023 at 08:32 pm
+Created Sunday 7 May 2023 at 08:32 pm (binge)
+Created Monday 29 May 2023 at 03:51 am (code)

 In the product model file, comment out all the code, and rewrite.
 There are two steps in model creation: